Search results for

 Object history

-This large polychrome wooden head probably represents Saint Christopher; it was found by the architect and historian José Gudiol in Sahagún (León).
-Gudiol himself, together with Walter W. S. Cook, published references to this sculpture, together with another head also in polychrome wood, although in a worse state of conservation, both of which, they claimed, came from Sahagún; it was in their book: Pintura e imaginería románicas, in the 1980 edition - such pieces did not appear in the first edition of the publication in 1950.
-In the aforementioned text, the scholars pointed out: “We are going to consider, as the culmination of the imagery in the province of León, two gigantic polychrome carved male heads which, without any mutual, stylistic or chronological relationship, were preserved until a few decades ago in the monastery of Santa María de Sahagún.
-I photographed the first one (fig. 443), around the 1930s, at the home of an antique dealer in Valladolid, who presented it as his find in the storeroom of the aforementioned monastery in León: it would have been about 45 centimeters high and, although in poor condition, broken and moth-eaten, it was a magnificent example from the end of the 12th century.
-I discovered the photograph of the second head (fig. 444) in the file of Alejandro Ferrán [Ferrant], the distinguished architect and restorer of so many Spanish monuments: after the photograph we published, it was recorded as an 80-centimeter-tall polychrome carving preserved in Santa María de Sahagún.
-Its stylistic similarity to the works of the sculptors of the portico of the cathedral of León suggests a date close to 1275 for this impressive bearded head” (Cook and Gudiol, 1980, p.
+This head, in polychrome wood and of large dimensions, probably represents San Cristobal; it was found by the architect and historian José Gudiol in Sahagún (León).
+Gudiol himself, together with Walter W. S. Cook, published references to this sculpture, together with another head also in polychrome wood, although in a worse state of conservation, both coming, as they affirmed, from Sahagún; it was in his book: Romanesque painting and imagery, in the 1980 edition - such pieces did not appear in the first edition of this publication of 1950-.
+In the aforementioned text, the scholars pointed out: "We are going to consider, as the culmination of the imagery in the province of Leon, two gigantic male heads of polychrome carving that, without mutual relation, neither stylistic nor chronological, were preserved until a few years ago in the monastery of Santa Maria de Sahagun.
+I photographed the first one (fig. 443), around the thirties, in the house of an antique dealer from Valladolid, who presented it as his finding in the back room of the aforementioned Leonese monastery: it would be about 45 centimeters high and, although in bad condition, broken and moth-eaten, it was a magnificent example from the end of the 12th century.
+I discovered the photograph of the second head (fig. 444) in the file of Alejandro Ferrán [Ferrant], a distinguished architect and restorer of so many Spanish monuments: after the photograph that we published, it was a polychrome carving 80 centimeters high preserved in Santa María de Sahagún.
+Its stylistic resemblance to the works of the sculptors of the portico of the cathedral of León suggests a date for this impressive bearded head close to 1275" (Cook and Gudiol, 1980, p.
 333).
+The truth is that the great monastery of Sahagún was not Santa María, but the Benedictine monastery of Saints Facundo and Primitivo, a center that reached great importance, especially during the Middle Ages; The other monastery in the town is that of Santa Cruz, of Benedictine Mothers, which received certain works from that one, as did other nearby monasteries and churches, since the consequences of the ecclesiastical disentailment in the 19th century ended up spoiling the great center of Saints Facundo and Primitivo, whose ruins were declared a historic-artistic monument in 1931.

-In 1989, R. Steven Janke carried out a study of this sculpture in the book coordinated by Dorothy Gillerman on Gothic Sculpture in America, in its first volume; at that time the work already belonged to the Rhode Island School of Design Art Museum, in Providence.
+In 1989, R. Steven Janke made a study of this sculpture in the book coordinated by Dorothy Gillerman on Gothic Sculpture in America, in its first volume; at that time the work already belonged to the Rhode Island School of Design Art Museum, Providence.
 The piece had arrived at this institution after passing through the hands of José Gudiol.
-A few years later, Franco Mata pointed out that the sculpture described by Gudiol and Cook, fig. 444 of the 1980 edition of his book on Romanesque Painting and Imagery, was the same work studied by Janke and preserved in Providence (Franco Mata, 2011, pp. 119-122)); something that is not at all surprising given the close relationship between Gudiol and Cook's studies and the commercialization of certain pieces that left Spain.
-José Gudiol was a multifaceted figure, an architect by training, he became a prominent historian, but he also forged an interesting private art collection and, in the same way, he acquired works to be sold to collectors and museums; therefore, his activity as an art dealer was closely linked to his work as an art historian, for which he also had the collaboration of Walter W. S. Cook (Socias Batet, 2013).
-In 1959 this head of Saint Christopher was acquired by the institution where it is currently preserved: Rhode Island School of Design Art Museum, Providence.
+Some years later, Franco Mata pointed out that the sculpture described by Gudiol and Cook, fig. 444 of the 1980 edition of his book on Romanesque Painting and Imagery, was the same work studied by Janke and conserved in Providence (Franco Mata, 2011, pp. 119-122); something that is not at all surprising given the close relationship between the studies of Gudiol and Cook with the commercialization of certain pieces that left Spain.
+José Gudiol was a multifaceted figure, an architect by training, he became an outstanding historian, but he also forged an interesting private art collection and, likewise, acquired works to be sold to collectors and museums; therefore, his activity as a dealer was intimately linked to his work as an art historian, for which he also had the collaboration of Walter W. S. Cook (Socias Batet, 2013).
+In 1959 this head of San Cristóbal was acquired by the institution where it is currently preserved: Rhode Island School of Design Art Museum, Providence.

 Description